Kerala Police: Statistics

-As of 1 January 2024, data published by BPRD, the sanctioned strength of the Kerala Police was 61,692, comprising 50,488 Civil Police, 10,020 Special Armed Police, and 1,184 personnel in Indian Reserve Battalions (IRB).
+As of 1 January 2024, data published by BPRD, the sanctioned strength of the Kerala Police was 61,692, comprising 50,488 Civil Police, 10,020 Special Armed Police, and 1,184 personnel in India Reserve Battalions (IRB).
 The actual strength was 54,939, with 46,907 Civil Police, 7,017 Special Armed Police, and 1,015 IRB personnel.

 The police-population ratio in Kerala was 172 per lakh population (actual), with civil police alone at 131 per lakh.
-Each police officer covered approximately 581 people, and one police officer was responsible for 653 sq km.
+Each police officer covered approximately 581 people, and one police officer was responsible for 653 km^{2}.

 Kerala has 565 sanctioned police stations, and the state maintains good transport facilities with approximately 11 vehicles per 100 police personnel.

 The strength of women police in Kerala was 4,334, accounting for about 7.9% of total police personnel.

 Controversies

 Kerala Police has faced several controversies over the years.
 Some of the notable controversies include allegations of custodial deaths, where suspects died in police custody, fake encounter killings, where suspects were killed in fake encounters, and police brutality, where suspects were subjected to excessive force during arrest or interrogation.

 There have been several allegations of irregularities and brutalities by Kerala Police officials.
 Kerala Police has been accused of failure in curbing violence and failure to act on intelligence reports.

 The Kerala Police was criticized for its failure to control the event of 2014 Kiss of Love protest against moral policing.
 Police allowed counter-protesters—who included members of Shiv Sena, SDPI, and Bajrang Dal—to attack the protest.
 Although they attempted to physically stop the Kiss of Love protesters from legally protesting, none of the counter protesters were removed.
 Police later claimed that they arrested the Kiss of Love protesters to save the protesters' lives.

+The Kerala Police staff organisations have occasionally been criticised for functioning like trade unions within a disciplined force.
+However, supporters argue that they help address the service grievances and welfare of police personnel.
+However, supporters contend that these organisations serve as representative bodies to address service grievances and welfare issues of police personnel.
+Currently, the Kerala Police Association, Kerala Police Officers Association, and Kerala Police Senior Officers Association function as the staff organisations representing different ranks in the Kerala Police.